stphnwlkr/FW-SplitFiap/readme.md

 - The `values` attribute takes precedence over `value`.
 - Word wrapping is automatically applied if text exceeds the given `width`.
-- Fonts must be loaded via theme or plugin styles using `@font-face`.
+- Font families must be available via CSS (`@font-face`) in your theme or plugin.
-- No remote assets (Google Fonts) are used, making it GDPR/privacy friendly.
+- No external fonts or assets are loaded by default.

 ---